Agiledom/TF2-ObjectDetection-VM/README.md

 ##### Step 1

-Ensure you have node.js installed on your machine and run the follow in your terminal:
+Ensure you have node.js installed on your machine and run the following in your terminal:

 `git clone https://github.com/Agiledom/TF2-ObjectDetection-VM.git`